usnistgov/ndn-dpdk/docs/fileserver.md

 This means that the file `/usr/local/bin/ndndpdk-svc` will have the NDN name prefix `/fileserver/usr-local-bin/ndndpdk-svc`.

-You can use the [ndncat command](https://ndnts-docs.ndn.today/typedoc/modules/cat.html) to retrieve the file, and then compare it against the original.
+You can use [ndncat](https://ndnts-docs.ndn.today/typedoc/modules/_ndn_cat.html) or [ndndpdk-godemo](../cmd/ndndpdk-godemo) command to retrieve the file, and then compare it against the original.

 Example command and output: